On-Campus Student Employment

 Student Employment Eligibility

 - General student employees should either be full-time students at UNT or should show evidence that they are actively pursuing academic work leading to a degree or certification.

 - A continuing student who has not enrolled in the current or most recent long semester (Fall/Spring), must resume regular enrollment in the next long semester (Fall/Spring) to continue general student employment.

-Access to Eagle Careers
+Access to Eagle Careers powered by

 - Visit Eagle Careers.

 - Click on Student Login, enter your EUID and password.